jordancrouch/there-and-back-again/README.md

 - Displays a curated selection of images that highlight the beauty of Scotland.
 - **User Goals:**
   - Quickly navigate over images to find what interests them.
-  - Full-screen viewing of high-quality images.
+  - Full screen viewing of high-quality images.
 - **Business Goals:**
   - Interest and engage the user.
   - Highlight the quality of content.